japsuu/KorpiEngine/docs/Deferred_Rendering_Pipeline.md

 - update graphics matrices
 - clear RenderingCamera
 - prepare the rendering pipeline

 - for each object:
   - invoke OnPreRender
-  - if directional light:
+  - if light:
     - for all objects:
       - call OnRenderObjectDepth
-        - render depth info to shadow map
+        - render object to shadow map

-- for each opaque (non-light) object:
+- for each object:
+  - if not light:
-  - render object to g-buffer
+    - render to g-buffer

+- for each object:
+  - invoke OnPostRender

+- render the render pipeline:
   -